What is Dharma, Ego, Sin? / Intro to 5 Koshas (15)

 manana:

 Removing any doubts in light of the teachings.
 Until you reach conclusion: “I have absolutely no doubt I am awareness.
-I know Satya/Mithyā with total certainty and it's profound implications“.
+I know Satya/Mithyā with total certainty and its profound implications“.

 At this stage, you no longer need Scriptures for sake of knowing “Who/what I am”.
 But only for sake of inspiration and reminders of living a harmonious life.